fabiocozzolino/fabiocozzolino.github.io/_posts/2022-03-14-Deploy-NET-6-Minimal-API-to-AWS-Lambda.md

 dotnet new -i Amazon.Lambda.Templates
 ```

 after installing was completed, we can proceed with creating the project.
-So, position your command line on base directory of your repository and then, by using the `serverless.AspNetCoreMinimalAPI`:
+So, open your command line program and go on the base directory of your repository and then, by using the `serverless.AspNetCoreMinimalAPI` and the `dotnet new` command:

 ```
 dotnet new serverless.AspNetCoreMinimalAPI
 ```

+the project is now ready.
+In the `Program.cs` you can change the code and implement the API that you need.
+The serverless template creates two specific files:
+- aws-lambda-tools-defaults.json
+- serverless.template

+the `aws-lambda-tools.default.json` contains all the deployment info that you can use in command line.
+The `serverless.template`, instead, is the CloudFormation json template to create the serverless service.

 <p align="center">